ralf-boltshauser/knight-42/README.md

 ## Todos
 - MAKE EVENTS WITH RESPONSIBLE / EXECUTE
+- when selecting a ttp on the alert, show whether it is related to a threat actor or not
 - REALTIME NETWORK MAP
 - MAP THREAT ACTORS BASED ON TTPS
 ## bugs